kahawai-sre/msdndevtest/README.md

 3. In Windows, Start => Settings => Search for "Font Settings" and open
 4. Drag the extracted .ttf file to the "Add fonts" control

-## Install Windows Terminal
+## Install and configure Windows Terminal
 1. Search for and install "Windows Terminal" from the Windows Store
-2. Once installed, Windows Terminal uses a "settings.json" configuration file to customise the distros and settings for each (appearance etc)
+2. Windows Terminal uses a "settings.json" configuration file to customise the distros and settings for each (appearance etc)
 3. Open Windows Terminal, and select Settings from the drop down in the window navigation bar
 4. Within the settings.json file, under "profiles" all registered WSL distros are visible.
 Any new distro will be registered in here automatically if either of the methods above are used (Windows Store or wsl --import)
 5. There are a lot of optios available for customisation - see https://docs.microsoft.com/en-us/windows/terminal/customize-settings/startup